 So how did he become a private detective, of all things?

 The key thing here is that this Charles Maddox is not the first.
-Young Charles is the great-nephew of the first Charles Maddox, the great Regency thief taker who solved the mystery in Murder at Mansfield Park.
-Of course old Maddox is elderly now, and quite early in Tom-All-Alone’s/The Solitary House Charles moves from his lodgings to his great-uncle’s house in Buckingham Street, between the Strand and the river.
+Young Charles is the great-nephew of the first Charles Maddox, the great Regency thief taker who solved the mystery in The Mansfield Park Murder.
+Of course old Maddox is elderly now, and quite early in The Man in Black Charles moves from his lodgings to his great-uncle’s house in Buckingham Street, between the Strand and the river.
 The old man has become erratic of late – lucid one minute, and angry and violent the next.
 The disease that afflicts him won’t be identified for at least another 50 years, but Charles is sure of one thing: his uncle needs him.
 He’s idolised Maddox since he was a little boy, and the two of them are far closer than Charles has ever been to his own father, who’s a distinguished doctor, though distant and aloof.
 It was his father who insisted Charles follow him into medicine, and his father who was incensed when he gave it up less than a year later and joined the Metropolitan Police.

 But didn’t you say he was a private detective?

 Indeed he is.
 Because he made the mistake of tangling with Inspector Bucket, the formidable detective of Bleak House, and questioning his judgement in the investigation of the murder of a low-life called Silas Boone.
 One charge of insubordination later and Charles is back on the street, trying to establish himself on his own, just as his great-uncle did all those years ago.
 Only business is slow, and the only case he has is threatening to prove a dead end.
-It’s this case – the disappearance of a baby from a workhouse 16 years before – that brings Charles to the broken-down and rat-infested graveyard of Tom-All-Alone’s/The Solitary House, at the opening of the book.
+It’s this case – the disappearance of a baby from a workhouse 16 years before – that brings Charles to the broken-down and rat-infested graveyard of The Man in Black, at the opening of the book.